 I wasn’t sure if I needed to pack shampoo, but it turned out that there were full-sized bottles of my favorite L’Occitane shampoo, conditioner, and lotion in my suite, along with a hairdryer and anything else I needed.
 It was a pleasure to bathe daily under a massive rain shower, too.

 7. Flexible Day-to-Day Itineraries

 I appreciated that each day started with a short 1-2 hour guided tour that allowed us to get our bearings and learn a bit more about each destination.
-Then, we were free to explore on our own and with the exception of Rothenburg where a bus was necessary to reach the ship we could return at our leisure.
+Then, we were free to explore on our own.
+Except for Rothenburg, where a bus was necessary to reach the ship, we could return at our leisure.
 Optional excursions were available for those who wanted all-day touring.

-Guests are tracked by a key card that is scanned upon departure from the ship and re-entry to the ship so that they can keep track of who is onboard.
+Guests are tracked by a key card that is scanned upon departure from the ship and re-entry to the ship so that they can make sure all guests are accounted for.